 Introduction

 Whether you are on a tight budget or just money conscious, it is always a good idea to know what expenses you can expect on your travels.
 Obviously every trip includes the cost of getting to your destination.
-This is usually by an airplane - unfortunately majority of places you cannot get to overland and even if you could, currently it would be very likely more expensive.
+This is usually by international airfare - unfortunately majority of places you cannot get to overland and even if you could, currently it would be very likely more expensive.

 What can you expect to be your daily expenditure when travelling on a budget?